-- You accidentally hurt a vulnerable adult - A vulnerable adult seems distressed in any manner - A vulnerable adult misunderstands or misinterprets something you have said or done - A vulnerable adult needs to be restrained - Any instance of 'bullying' is suspected or identified - If you have concerns a vulnerable adult is becoming dependent or developing a connection beyond your remit of facilitating and supporting within the reading group
+- You accidentally hurt an adult at risk - An adult at risk seems distressed in any manner - An adult at risk misunderstands or misinterprets something you have said or done - An adult at risk needs to be restrained - Any instance of 'bullying' is suspected or identified - If you have concerns an adult at risk is becoming dependent or developing a connection beyond your remit of facilitating and supporting within the reading group

 Section 4.
-Photographing and Filming of Vulnerable Adults
+Photographing and Adults at Risk

-The following procedure is required for The Reader Group activities or events where vulnerable adults are participating:
+The following procedure is required for The Reader Group activities or events where adults at risk are participating:

-- Where possible, consent from a guardian/carer for photographing and/or filming of a vulnerable adult must be obtained prior to the event or activity - Where possible, anyone wishing to use photographic/film equipment at a venue must obtain the approval of The Reader Group - No unsupervised access or one-to-one sessions are to be permitted unless this has been approved in advance by the vulnerable adult, guardian/carer and The Reader Group, and appropriate vetting has occurred - The Reader Group reserves the right at all times to prohibit the use of photography or film at any event or activity with which it is associated
+- Where possible, consent from a guardian/carer for photographing and/or filming of an adult at risk must be obtained prior to the event or activity - Where possible, anyone wishing to use photographic/film equipment at a venue must obtain the approval of The Reader Group - No unsupervised access or one-to-one sessions are to be permitted unless this has been approved in advance by the adult, guardian/carer and The Reader Group, and appropriate vetting has occurred - The Reader Group reserves the right at all times to prohibit the use of photography or film at any event or activity with which it is associated

 Section 5.
-Vulnerable Adults in Publications and on the Internet
+Adults at risk in Publications and on the Internet

-The following procedure must be followed to ensure that The Reader Group publications and their information on the Internet do not place vulnerable adults at risk:
+The following procedure must be followed to ensure that The Reader Group publications and their information on the Internet protect adults at risk:

-- Publications or information on an internet site must never include personal information that could identify a vulnerable adult, e.g. home address, e-mail address, telephone number.
-Any contact information must be directed to The Reader Group or another relevant organisation - Before publishing any information about a vulnerable adult, written consent must be obtained from the vulnerable adult's guardian/carer - The content of photographs or videos must not depict a vulnerable adult in a demeaning or tasteless manner, in a provocative pose or in a state of partial undress

-- All published events involving vulnerable adults must be reviewed to ensure the information will not put them at risk - Particular care must be taken in publishing photographs or videos of vulnerable adults who are considered particularly vulnerable
+- Publications or information on an internet site must never include personal information that could identify an adult at risk, e.g. home address, e-mail address, telephone number.
+Any contact information must be directed to The Reader Group or another relevant organisation - Before publishing any information about an adult at risk, written consent must be obtained from the adult at risk's guardian/carer - The content of photographs or videos must not depict an adult at risk in a demeaning or tasteless manner, in a provocative pose or in a state of partial undress - All published events involving adults at risk must be reviewed to ensure the information will not put them at risk - Particular care must be taken in publishing photographs or videos of adults at risk who are considered particularly vulnerable